api-platform/docs/tutorial/api.md

 # Creating your First API with API Platform, in 5 Minutes

-[API Platform](https://api-platform.com) is the most efficient framework out there to create web APIs.
-It makes it easy to create simple APIs with support of industry leading open standards while giving you the ability to create complex features with style.
+[API Platform](https://api-platform.com) is one of the most efficient framework out there to create web APIs.
+It makes it easy to start creating APIs with the support of industry-leading open standards, while giving you the flexibility to build complex features.
 To discover the basics, we will create an API to manage a bookshop.

 In a few minutes and just 2 steps, we will create a fully featured API: